JuliaPPfeiffer/DS3001-Project/PreAnalysis.md

 Research Question: Which countries have highest emissions currently based on the data?

-1. What is an observation in your study?
+1. What is an observation in your study? *Julia

 2. Are you doing supervised or unsupervised learning?
 Classification or regression? - Natalie